King of the Hill: Characters

-Across the alley from the Hills lives Bill Dauterive (voiced by Stephen Root).
-Known as the "Billdozer" in his high school football glory days, Bill is now overweight, bald, and clinically depressed, still struggling to get over his divorce with his ex-wife Lenore.
-Bill is a Sergeant and barber in the United States Army who idolizes Hank.
-Bill's loneliness often results in him being easily taken advantage of by strangers until his friends come to his rescue.
-Throughout the series, he finds near-success with women, including former Texas Governor Ann Richards.
-He frequently expresses an unrequited attraction to Peggy, which she occasionally uses to her advantage.
+Bill Dauterive (Stephen Root) lives across from the Hills.
+Known as the "Billdozer" in his high-school football glory days, Bill is now overweight, bald, and clinically depressed, still struggling to get over his divorce with his ex-wife Lenore.
+He is a sergeant and barber in the Army.
+He idolizes Hank and pines for Peggy, often trying to insert himself in the family.
+His intense loneliness makes him gullible and desperate for attention.